flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - https://context.center/timeline/covid/
     - Q: [[http]] extension that aids archival/supports serving old versions?
     - Shawn: on versioning in general, attribution, provenance tracking.
-        - Would love to se
+        - Would love to see the code!
+        - Aram: don't remember this extension; am reminded of a DOM extension for offering e.g. archival copies for linked resources that can't be retrieved anymore.
+        - Shawn: that seems like it could be a browser extension.

 ## [[2025-04-02]]